 Immunisation for Foreign Travel

-As well as providing comprehensive advice regarding overseas travel, our practice nurses are able to provide immunisation cover.
-We are registered as a Yellow Fever Centre.
-Travel immunisations are by appointment only.
+As well as providing comprehensive advice regarding overseas travel, our practice nurses are able to provide some immunisation cover.
+Travel immunisations are by appointment only, please call to ensure we provide the immunisation you require.
 Please allow sufficient time, ideally 6-8 weeks before your intended date of travel to make an appointment in order for them to take effect.
 More information can be found on the above tab.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.